Static Analysis

-This document proposes how IntelligenceX can offer default static analysis rules and a first-class onboarding flow while keeping user repositories clean.
-The design keeps decisions centralized in .intelligencex/reviewer.json and avoids committing analyzer config files by default.
+This document describes the current IntelligenceX static analysis model and onboarding flow.
+Decisions stay centralized in .intelligencex/reviewer.json , and analyzer config files are not committed by default.

 Goals